9aia/thal/pm/ROADMAP.md

 - **`vx.x.x-x`**:

 - **Pre-releases (`vx.x.x-x`)**:
-  - Examples: `v0.1.0-0`.
+  - Examples: `v0.1.0-0`
+  - Pre-releases can be accessed at [preview.thal.9aia.com](https://preview.thal.9aia.com)
+  - The preview may break or change often
-  - Used for private testing and gathering feedback.
+  - Used for testing ideas and polishing UX before release
+  - Used for gathering feedback
-  - Data may be deleted without warning.
+  - Data may be deleted without warning
-  - Deployed on temporary environments.
+  - Deployed on temporary environments
-  - Free to try.
+  - Free to try

 - **Public Releases (`vx.x.x`)**:
-  - Examples: `v0.1.0`.
+  - Examples: `v0.1.0`
+  - Releases can be accessed at [thal.9aia.com](https://thal.9aia.com) (planned)
-  - Released on the main domain for broader public access.
+  - Released on the main domain for broader public access
-  - Payment systems will be fully operational (no sandbox mode).
+  - Payment systems will be fully operational (no sandbox mode)

 ## Phases